VanZandtr/DungeonGame/README.md

 - Added Armor Absorption with scaling (# of armor pieces (Max 3) * armor rating of each piece (1 - 10) * player level)
 - Fixed an issue with weapons and armor sharing damage
 - Fixed weapon and item usage (in progress before)

+## Update (7/3/2019)
+- Added Bonfire event frame (marker and flow, no functionality yet)
+- Added Real Time Map that tracks events and rooms via Map Markers
+- Added a Stairs event to traverse deeper in the dungeon
+- Added a "Stuck" event if the map doesn't generate a stairs event (rare, known issue)
+- Cleaned up print out minorly (deleted some print statements)